conarwelsh/nettuts-laravel4-and-backbone/README.md

 ### Routing & Versioning

 API's are designed to be around for a while.
 This is not like your website where you can just change its functionality at the drop of a dime.
-If you have programs that use your API, they are not going to be happy with you if you change things around in the API and everything breaks.
+If you have programs that use your API, they are not going to be happy with you if you change things around and their program breaks.
 For this reason it is important that you use versioning.
 We can always create a "version 2" with additional, or altered functionality, and allow our subscribing programs opt-in to these changes, rather than be forced.

 Laravel provides us with route groups that are perfect for this, place the following code ABOVE our first route: